Lab 01: Dealing with Spatial Data in Python

 Conditional selection#

-So far, We’ve gone over how to select columns and rows, but what if we want to make a conditional selection?
+So far, We’ve gone through retrieving/quring data by columns and rows, but what if we want to make a conditional selection?

-For example, what if we want to filter our purchases_loaded
+For example, what if we want to query our purchases_loaded

 To do that, we take a column from the DataFrame and apply a Boolean condition to it.
 Here’s an example of a Boolean condition: